rjspencer/docs/theming.md

 	defaults to none

+### {RepostLink}
+Create a link that, when clicked, will open a modal asking which of your accounts you'd like to repost this content to

+`repostText`

+	the text to be put inside the <a> tag when the item has not yet been reposted

+	accepted values are any string (HTML included)

+    defaults to "Repost"

+`unrepostText`

+	the text to be put inside the <a> tag when the item has been reposted

+	accepted values are any string (HTML included)

+    defaults to "Unrepost"

+`closeTag`

+	whether or not to close the <a> tag

+	accepted values are true or false

+	defaults to true

+`class`

+	the class to assign to the <a> tag

+	accepted values are any string

+	defaults to none

 ### {ReportContentLink}
 Creates a link that, when clicked, will open a modal for reporting (flagging) content as inappropriate, etc